-Scientists Link Air Pollution Exposure To Cognitive Decline
+Air Pollution Exposure Harms Cognitive Performance, Study Finds

 He says exposure to pollution could make elderly people less effective in making major financial and medical decisions.

 Could the link between cognitive decline and pollution be caused by a another factor?
 Chen says the study tries to overcome that issue by testing the same people over time.

 It's not clear precisely how pollution impacts cognitive decline, though Chen suggests that pollution may have a negative effect on the brain's white matter, which could vary between men and women.
 As NPR has reported, "the brain's white matter coordinates communication among brain regions."